Non-profit organisation: How to set up and run yours in the UK

 You might set up a membership organisation to promote the collective interests of a particular group.
 These organisations represent professions, locations, hobbyists, activities or industries.

-An example is the American Medical Association, which represents the medical profession.
-Such organisations usually charge membership fees that fund their activities.
+An example is the British Medical Association, which represents the medical profession.
+If you set up this kind of organisation, you usually charge membership fees to fund your activities.

 How do I start a non-profit organisation?